A European researcher reviewing reports under an orange library lamp, illustrating a data note on Japan cross-cultural training providers

 The two findings that matter are simple.
 Almost nobody publishes a price, and almost nobody actually specialises in Japan.
 Both shape what a European buyer experiences when they go looking for help.

-More than 9 in 10 cross-cultural training providers publish no pricing, and only about 1 in 6 focus on the Japan corridor.
-The market is opaque and generalist by default.
+More than 9 in 10 of the cross-cultural training providers we checked publish no pricing at all.
+The market is opaque by default, and generalist by habit.

 How to cite this page